NCMM Grants and Opportunities

 The Lakeshore Foundation and other community stakeholders saw transportation as a hurdle to improved healthcare outcomes.
 Design for Disability brought together many aspects of the community, from transportation schedules to land uses to create a more coordinated system that improves access to healthcare in Birmingham.

-Additional FTA Funded Community Grants
+Additional Resources for Community Grants